datanav/docs/DTLReferenceGuide.rst

    after the variable name). ``_T.`` refers to the target entity, and ``_.`` refers to the current value.

-2. **The "path" function**: ``["path", "foo.bar", ["sorted", "_.amount", "_S.foos"]]``, which will first evaluate the rightmost expression.
+2. **The "path" function**: ``["path", "placed_by", ["sorted", "_.amount", "_S.orders"]]``, which will first evaluate the rightmost expression.
 Then it will traverse the path given in the first argument for each of them and return the end result.
-Note that the ``path`` function can only access property on the entity it operates on, including nested entities.
+The first argument is an expression that resolve to either a single string or a list of strings.
+Note that the ``path`` function can only access property on the dictionary/entity it operates on, including nested entities.

 3. **The "hops" function**: